jtbandes/quicklookjs/README.md

 - **`preferredContentSize`** (optional): a string specifying the size of the preview window.
 In the example Info.plist this is `{500,300}`.

+- **`transparentBackground`** (optional): a boolean specifying whether the web view should have a transparent background.
+This relies on undocumented APIs, so use it with caution.

 ## 🧠 Behind the scenes

 Under the hood, quicklookjs loads your preview page in a [WKWebView](https://developer.apple.com/documentation/webkit/wkwebview), and the `quicklook` functions are provided in a user script.